Stochastic dissipative systems in Banach spaces driven by L\'evy noise: Introduction

 where

-see Section \ref{WP-SPDE} for the complete definition of the solutions.
-However, if $E\subset{H}$, then \eqref{mildform} may not make sense for every $x\in{H}$, since it is not guaranteed that there exists a process $\{X(t,x)\}_{t\in [0,T]}$ such that verifies the \eqref{mildform} and its trajectories live in $E$.
-So, we require a more general notion of a solution: the generalized mild solution, see for instance \cite{Cer2001,Dap-Zab2014} and the references therein.
+see Section \ref{WP-SPDE} for the complete definition.
+However, if $E\subset{H}$, then \eqref{mildform} may not make sense for every $x\in{H}$, since it is not guaranteed that there exists a process $\{X(t,x)\}_{t\in [0,T]}$ such that verifies \eqref{mildform} and its trajectories live in $E$.
+So, we require a more general notion of a solution: the generalized mild solution, see for instance \cite{Cer2001,Dap-Zab2014} in the cylindrical Wiener-case when $L=0$ and the references therein.

 The approach to construct a generalized mild solution involves assuming that the operator $A$ and the function $F$ possess certain ``good" properties on $E$ to guarantee that, for every $x\in E$, the SPDE \eqref{eqFOint} has a unique mild solution $\{X(t,x)\}_{t\in [0,T]}$ with càdlàg trajectories in $E$.
 Finally, by exploiting the density of $E$, it is proved that for every $x\in {H}$, there exists a process $\{X(t,x)\}_{t\in [0,T]}$ such that

 where $\{x_n\}_{n\in\N} \subseteq E$ is a sequence converging to $x$ and $\{X(t,x_n)\}_{t\in [0,T]}$ is the unique mild solution to \eqref{eqFOint}, with initial datum $x_n$.
 We call generalized mild solution of \eqref{eqFOint} the process $\{X(t,x)\}_{t\in [0,T]}$ that satisfies \eqref{mildgen}, see Theorem \ref{limmild}.